annadiarov/AdaptivePELE/README.rst

         - We noticed that our predicted value was slightly smaller that the one computed by tleap after solvation, so we would suggest setting up a slightly higher concentration (eg. instead of 0.15, 0.17M to have ~0.15M during the simulation)
         - Adding ions significantly increases tleap running time (ie. to place ~60 ions needs ~1h of computation)

+**Covalent ligands**

+- *Previous*:
+    - It only allowed to simulate non-covalent ligands (no attachment to a residue of the protein)
+- *Current*:
+    - The code has been modified in order to allow loading the frcmod of lib files from possible covalent ligands in the user's system.
+    - The force field files of the covalent ligand(s) must be prepared manually (for now) and added to the "constants/MDtemplates" folder from the AdaptivePELE repository.
+    - **Preparing protocol:**

+        - You must first isolate a PDB file with the covalent ligand and execute antechamber like this ``antechamber -i LIG.pdb -fi pdb -o LIG.mol2 -fo mol2 -c bcc -pf y -nc 0``
+        - The electrostatic potential (ESP) charges of the atoms from the covalent ligand must be calculated; ``$AMBERbin/sqm -O -i sqm.in -o sqm.out``
+        - The frcmod file is calculated from the mol2 file; ``parmchk2 -i $1.mol2 -f mol2 -o $1.frcmod``
+        - The lib file is calculated from the mol2 file with tleap and the following commands: ``source leaprc.gaff``, ``LIG = loadmol2 LIG.mol2``, ``check LIG``, ``loadamberparams LIG.frcmod``, ``saveoff LIG amber_LIG.lib``
+        - Then, the frcmod and lib files must be manually modified to take into account that the edges where the ligand should be bound to the rest of the protein must be included (the files must have a name like the following; "amber\_LIG")
+        - The main modifications are: change the indexes of the `!entry.CZ3.unit.connect array int`` and ``!entry.LYP.unit.residueconnect`` sections of the lib file to the atoms at the covalent edges (the N and C atoms of the peptide bond of the backbone), change the ``restype`` attribute from the ``!entry.LYP.unit.residues`` section in the lib file from "?" to "p", adding the bond, angle, and dihedral parameters of the linking atoms of the covalent ligand to the frcmod file (a good and standard practice is to add the bond, angle, and dihedral parameter values of the peptide bonds from the conventional amino acids)

 To control these behaviours using the control_file, we included the following simulation params for MDs.